 In this human study, the subjects (people with type 2 diabetes) were given an extract of the winter squash Cucurbita Ficifolia experienced a significant decrease in blood glucose levels.

 It’s worth pointing out that winter squash generally contains more carbs than summer squash and you need to keep that in mind when adjusting your portions.

-They are filled with antioxidants called anthocyanins (which also give them their red color).
-These antioxidants have been shown to keep blood sugar levels stable and to reduce the risk of heart disease in patients with type 2 diabetes (1, 2, 3).
+They are filled with antioxidants called anthocyanins (which make them red) which have been shown to keep blood sugar levels stable & to reduce the risk of heart disease in patients with type 2 diabetes (1, 2, 3).

 To be clear:

 When I say ‘oatmeal,’ I mean the old-fashioned, steel-cut version without the added sugars that are found in the instant packets.

 Oatmeal delivers a good amount of fiber, slow-digesting carbs, and protein, making for a great carb source for people with diabetes.

 Some research also suggests that oatmeal can lower bad (LDL) cholesterol, reduce blood sugar and insulin response after a meal, reduce the risk of coronary disease, and ward against the development of cancer and atherosclerosis (1, 2).